sukualam/sedotpress/README.md

 ## Installing:
 * Put the index.php and .htaccess in your server
+* create folder "comment" , make it writable
+* create folder "data" , make it writable
-* Edit the config parameter in index.php, save
+* Edit the config parameter (user&password) in index.php, save
-* Create a directory called "data/" (no quote) that located same index.php
-* Fine :)
+* JOS :)

 ##Managing and Other: